aws/amazon-neptune-for-graphql/README.md

 }
 ```

-You can add query or mututation using a Gremlin query.
+You can add a query or mutation using a Gremlin query.
 At this time Gremlin queries are limited to return *scalar* values, or *elementMap()* for a single node, or *elementMap().fold()* for a list of nodes.
 ```graphql
 type Query {
   getAirportWithGremlin(code:String): Airport @graphQuery(statement: "g.V().has('airport', 'code', '$code').elementMap()") # single node